-Belbin have identified nine different behaviours (or contributions) that individuals display in the work place.
-We call these the nine Belbin Team Roles.
+Belbin have identified nine different clusters of behaviour that are displayed in the workplace.
+These are called the nine Belbin Team Roles.

 Uses their inquisitive nature to find ideas to bring back to the team.

 Strengths: Outgoing, enthusiastic.
 Explores opportunities and develops contacts.

 Allowable weaknesses: Might be over-optimistic, and can lose interest once the initial enthusiasm has passed.

 Don't be surprised to find that: They might forget to follow up on a lead.

 Helps the team to gel, using their versatility to identify the work required and complete it on behalf of the team.